Central Illinois' On-Line Broadcast Museum

 1959, The Hop with John Coleman, contributed by WCIA

-WCIA's Saturday Afternoon Dance Party hosted by John Coleman, shown here.
+WCIA's Saturday Afternoon Dance Party hosted by John Coleman, is shown here.
 It was later hosted by Ed Mason.
-The theme music has been removed due to a copyright challenge.
+The theme music on this clip has been removed due to a copyright challenge.
 For more on this central Illinois teenage dance party show(no reference to the theme song)

 (Ed Mason Collection and YouTube)

-WCIA's Saturday Afternoon Teenage Dance Party Program at the time of this kinescope was hosted by Ed Mason.
+At the time of this kinescope, WCIA's Saturday Afternoon Teenage Dance Party Program was hosted by Ed Mason.
 In this segment, he is interviewing Margaret Whiting, who recorded several hits of the 1940s and '50s and was a frequent guest on TV variety shows of the 1950s.
 Part 1 of the interview is also available.
-It is one of the only kinescopes found of the program which ran from the late 1950s into the early 1960s.
-Due to a copyright challenge, the theme music has been eliminated from this video, as any mention here of its real title.
+It is one of the only kinescopes of the program, which ran from the late 1950s to the early 1960s.
+Due to a copyright challenge, the theme music has been eliminated from this video, as any mention here of its actual title.

 (Ed Mason Collection and YouTube)